In 2021, tuition for full-time students at Mid-America College of Funeral Service was $15,960 a year.

 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

-See what others are saying about Mid-America College of Funeral Service in the College Confidential forums
+See what others say about Mid-America College of Funeral Service in the College Confidential forums

 Tuition & Fees